r4df0x/UnofficialOS/BUILDING.md

 **Makefile**

-Used to build one or more JELOS images, or to build and deploy the Ubuntu container.
+Used to build one or more UnofficialOS images, or to build and deploy the Ubuntu container.

 **packages**

-All of the package set that is used to develop and build JELOS are hosted within the packages directory.
+All of the package set that is used to develop and build UnofficialOS are hosted within the packages directory.
 The package structure documentation is available in [PACKAGE.md](PACKAGE.md)

 **post-update**